Published 28 Jun 2019

 Whats the difference between Shared Ownership and Help to Buy?

 We've asked our friends at Share to Buy, the national property portal aimed at helping first time buyers get on the property ladder, to help explain the differences between Shared Ownership and Help to Buy:

-First time buyers are feeling overwhelmingly priced out of the property market, especially in the capital, with many prospective purchasers turning to alternative home buying options such as Shared Ownership and Help to Buy to assist them onto the housing ladder.
+First time buyers are feeling overwhelmingly priced out of the property market, especially in the capital, with many prospective purchasers turning to alternative home buying options such as Shared Ownership and Help to Buy London to assist them onto the housing ladder.